thiagotims/thiagotims/README.md

 ## Hello World, I'm Thiago Tim, welcome! 👋

 I graduated in Social Sciences at University of São Paulo in 2009 and I finished my Master Degree in Anthropology in 2018 where I studied the role of digital technologies in political practices.
 Nowadays, I have been studying machine learning techniques (specifically neural networks and natural language processing), data science and Python.
-In the future I intend to develop and contribute to projects that articulate knowledge of artificial intelligence and social sciences (anthropology, sociology, linguistics and political science).
+In the future I intend to develop and contribute to projects that articulate knowledge in artificial intelligence and social sciences (anthropology, sociology, linguistics and political science).

 ## 🛠 &nbsp;Tech Stack